Fundraiser to help canine group, service dog - Morrow County Sentinel

 “He invited us to come down.
 We had a hole set up and sold shirts.
 We had the dog with us.
 I wanted to see how he interacted, his traits as a service dog.
 He did a great job at nine months old.”

-Farrell is a disabled U.S. Army veteran who resides in the suburban Columbus area.
+Farrell is a disabled U.S. Army veteran who resides in suburban Columbus.

-His military story began in 1982 and he was stationed in Germany for a while before being discharged.
+His military career began in 1982 and he was stationed in Germany for a while before being discharged.
 He later moved to Ohio for work.

 “I began to encounter balance and hearing problems, but blamed it on old age.
 Then I fell down some stairs at work,” he recalled.